-Diego Costa has revealed that he turned down Brazil to play for Spain as he felt indebted to his adopted homeland.
+Diego Costa has revealed he turned down Brazil to play for Spain as he felt indebted to his adopted homeland.

-Costa's international future had been at the centre of much speculation, with both Brazil and Spain stating their desire to select the 25-year-old, who has dual-nationality after residing in Spain for more than five years.
+Costa's international future had been at the center of much speculation, with both Brazil and Spain stating their desire to select the 25-year-old, who has dual-nationality after residing in Spain for more than five years.

 The decision provoked the ire of Brazil head coach Luiz Felipe Scolari, who accused Costa of "turning his back on a dream of millions".